Struggling when your child doesn’t listen? Learn why you need to follow through with consequences (and tips on standing your ground as a parent).

 Why we struggle to follow through with consequences

 Perhaps you can relate.
 Your child may be testing your limits as well, forcing you to threaten consequences that you later don’t enforce.
 Why is it so hard for us to follow through with consequences?

 - We feel pity.
 As angry as we may feel when our kids misbehave, we feel just as sorry when we see how remorseful they are.
-Following through with consequences becomes difficult especially as they plead with us and show a change of heart.
+Following through becomes difficult especially as they plead with us and show a change of heart.

 - We feel guilty.
 No one likes to see their kids in tears because of enforcing consequences.
 We may even assume we’re at fault, that we’ve made them sad and upset.